Case Study · Parleva

 What I Learned

-Activation is not the same as confidence
+Getting users in is not the same as getting them to stay

-And more: How do we help more people stay long enough for the product to work?
+To: How do we help more people stay long enough for the product to work?

 AI-Augmented Workflow